OpenNebula/website/content/getting_started/understand_opennebula/opennebula_concepts/opennebula_overview.md

 > * [Deploy a Virtual Machine]({{% relref "validate_the_minione_environment" %}}), and finally
 > * [Deploy a Kubernetes cluster]({{% relref "running_kubernetes_clusters" %}}).

-The Quick Start Guide is by far the fastest way to familiarize yourself with OpenNebula.
+The Getting Started Guide is by far the fastest way to familiarize yourself with OpenNebula.

 **Setting Up a Production Environment**